Skip to main content

 Impact on credit score

-Impact on debt-to-income ratio
+Impact on DTI

 When it makes sense

 As you can see, buying a car before you buy a house can sometimes be a detriment to your mortgage approval.
-However, going this route can still be a viable option — particularly if:
+However, going this route can still be a viable option, particularly if:

-• Your debt-to-income ratio is low enough.
+• Your DTI is low enough.

 Can I get a car loan after buying a house?